US employers added just 266K jobs in April as hiring slows - WTMJ

 Others have entered new occupations rather than return to their old jobs.
 And many women, especially working mothers, have had to leave the workforce to care for children.

+Economists have forecast that the nation added 975,000 jobs last month, according to a survey by FactSet, after adding 916,000 in March, and that the unemployment rate slipped from 6% to 5.8%.
+The size of such job gains was essentially unheard-of before the pandemic.

+The government will issue the April jobs report at 8:30 a.m.
+Eastern time Friday.

-Most of the hiring so far represents a bounce-back after tens of millions of positions were lost when the pandemic flattened the economy 14 months ago.
-The economy remains more than 8 million jobs short of its pre-pandemic level.
+Yet most of the hiring represents a bounce-back after tens of millions of jobs were lost when the pandemic flattened the economy 14 months ago.
+Even if economists’ estimate for April hiring proves accurate, the economy would remain about 7 million jobs short of its pre-pandemic level.

+At the same time, optimism about a sustained recovery is rising.
+Americans are, on average, flush with cash, thanks in part to $1,400 stimulus checks that have gone to most adults and to savings that many affluent households managed to build up during the pandemic.
+Fueled by that extra money, Americans are buying more homes and cars, boosting restaurant and retail sales and filling more airline seats.

+And most economists expect outsize job growth to continue in the coming months as vaccinations are widely administered and trillions in government aid spreads through the economy.
+Even if another uptick in COVID-19 cases were to occur, analysts don’t expect most states and cities to reimpose tough business restrictions.
+Oxford Economics, a consulting firm, predicts that a total of 8 million jobs will be added this year, reducing the unemployment rate to a low 4.3% by the final three months of 2021.

 The Biden administration’s $1.9 trillion rescue package, approved in early March, has helped maintain Americans’ incomes and purchasing power, much more so than in previous recessions.
 The economy expanded at a vigorous 6.4% annual rate in the first three months of the year.
 That pace could accelerate to as high as 13% in the April-June quarter, according to the Federal Reserve Bank of Atlanta.